 As for the design, sources claim it’s extremely similar to the popular Occulus Quest but slimmer and outfitted with a fabric of some kind.
 Of course, the design is still being refined as it was reported the company is still testing out various head shapes.

 As for the price, we can only assume and that assumption is that it’s likey not cheap considering the Occulus Quest is somewhere around 400$ and others go all the way up to 4000$.

 It is likely to hit the markets in 2022 after a grand unveiling in 2021.
 This Apple VR headset will primarily cater to gamers with video streaming and of course various applications with Siri.

 How much are Apple AR glasses?

-According to various sources such as Jon Prosser and Ming-Chi Kuo, the Apple Glass is expected to priced at a starting price of $499.
-Considering the amount of engineering and cutting edge technology that’s going into this device, it’s honestly a steal.
+According to various sources such as Jon Prosser and Ming-Chi Kuo, the Apple Glass is expected to be priced at a starting price of $499.
+Considering the amount of engineering and cutting-edge technology that’s going into this device, it’s honestly a steal.

 - Those who wear prescription glasses are in luck as the Apple Glass also comes with the option to pay more for prescription lenses.
 Check out our article to find out Why Apple Glasses Are The Next iPhone.

 While we can predict the design and features of Apple Glasses, it isn’t absolute.
 Most importantly, Apple could always change the specs and technology.
 However, being a die-hard Apple fan, there are certain things that I do want to see.
 For example:

 Apple Glasses that look like real spectacles: After having used Google Glass, Sony SmartEyeglass, and other smart eyeglasses, I hated the fact that none of them wear seamlessly.
 All of them stood out and looked like it was out of the Minority report.
 So, I would love to see smart glasses that look like natural eyewear.